rastin-ghasemi/Container-Projects/project-06/README.md

 2- List the Deployment and ensure the correct number of replicas is running.

+kubectl get deployment

+kubectl get pods

 3- Update the image to nginx:1.23.4.

+ kubectl set image deployment nginx nginx=nginx:1.23.4

 4- Verify that the change has been rolled out to all replicas.

+kubectl get pods -w

+kubectl describe pods nginx-7c98cc8b86-9rqht  | grep -i image

 5- Assign the change cause "Pick up patch version" to the revision.

+In Kubernetes, you can assign a change cause to a Deployment revision by using the kubernetes.io/change-cause annotation.
+This annotation helps you track why a particular revision was created (e.g., for debugging or auditing purposes).

+its mean you can add message when you update yaml file to show on history.

+using revison.yaml

+or

+kubectl annotate deployment/nginx-deployment kubernetes.io/change-cause="Pick up patch version"

+then change imge

 6- Scale the Deployment to 5 replicas.

+kubectl scale --replicas=5 deployment nginx

 7- Have a look at the Deployment rollout history.

 8- Revert the Deployment to revision 1.

 9- Ensure that the Pods use the image nginx:1.23.0.

+ kubectl describe pods nginx-759cd5f4c4-ghx26  | grep -i image